A quick bodyweight workout routine is a great way to lose weight fast. It’s easy to do and doesn’t require much space or equipment.

 Pull-ups are one of the best bodyweight exercises you can do.
 They will help you build strong arms and a solid upper body.

 Pull-ups can give you a lot of upper body strength.
-You can do different exercises, like dips, but pull-ups work more your upper body, especially your back.
+You can do different exercises, like dips, but pull-ups work more on your upper body, especially your back.
 They help you a lot with your posture.

 Here’s how to do them: 1.
-Step forward with your right leg, bend your right knee and bring your right hand to your right knee.
+Step forward with your right leg, bend your right knee, and bring your right hand to your right knee.
 2. Step back with your left leg, bend your left knee, and bring your right hand to your left knee.
 3. Repeat.
 4. Step forward with your right leg, bend your right knee, and bring your right hand to your right knee

 7. Side plank

 Side plank, also called butterfly plank, is a great bodyweight exercise.
 It is simple but has many variations.
 Here’s how to do a side plank.
 To do a side plank, place your hands on the floor and your elbows on the floor.
 Your elbows should be about shoulder-width apart.